 Let's start with the question: how do you get big money into a new untested company with a known brand name?

-The firm obtained a valuation report for the brand, started a company and asked investors for cash in exchange for ownership in their firm.
+The Marley Coffee company obtained a valuation report for the brand then shopped the concept around to investors who gave them cash in exchange for ownership in the firm.

 Why did they not go the IPO route?